 Where can I get a transcript of a program?

-Transcripts for all programs from 1995 to date are free and available exclusively on the program’s companion web site.
-Go to the “Tapes & Transcripts” or “DVD/Transcript” section of each site.
+Transcripts for all programs from 1995 to date are free and available exclusively on the program’s companion website.

 FRONTLINE is committed to providing a venue for engaging documentaries that fully explore and illuminate the critical issues of our times.
 We seek credible, thoughtful reporting combined with powerful narrative, and a good story well told.